yodkwtf/data-structures-and-alogrithms/Algorithms/Searching/readme.md

 Just like BFS, these 2 algorithms are used to find the shortest path but unlike BFS they also account for the edge of the graph vertices while finding the shortest path.

 Just like traffic can affect the routes on a map, edges, and their values can do the same.
-Hence, if we have a weighted graph we should b/w one of these 2.
+Hence, if we have a weighted graph we should choose b/w one of these 2.

 **Bellman Ford** - It can also consider negative edges while computing shortest path.
-Although it's very efficient with the worst-case time complexity of O(n^2).
+Although it's not very efficient with the worst-case time complexity of O(n^2).

 **Dijkstra** - Although it can't consider negative edges it's faster than the Bellman-Ford algorithm for computing shortest path and has a better time complexity.